keithbuhler/dissertation-story/2 April - Humanity and Natural Normativity.md

 ## My Argument

-What are we to make of the prospects for basing one's ethical theory on natural facts?
+### Problems for McDowell (Fink, Toner)

+1. McDowell accepts the discredited, non-scientific Laplacian picture of restricted nature.Despite their differences, McDowell shares with Mackie and Blackburn a radically reductive, disenchanted, Laplacian picture[@plantinga2011conflict 84] of material nature as a manifold of bald descriptive facts.
+2. McDowell rejects scientific realism of *many* kinds.
+It is hard to be asked to reject scientific knowledge from biology and anthropology on behalf of "science".
+It makes one wonder whether the term "science" is here being deployed as a kind of sociological cudgel with which to belabor one's interlocuter.
+3. McDowell's own form of naturalism is not unrestricted (which would include supernaturalism) but not restricted to materialism, and so is indeterminate.[@sellars1927naturalism]

+## An Argument for Natural Normativity from Generics

 Must one base the theory on the broadest class of natural facts -- facts about biological life forms -- or only on facts of human nature, if at all?
 Who has the upper hand between these three?
 My view is that the kind of naturalism upon which neo-Aristotelian virtue concepts (such as will be explored in a later chapter) is best supplied by a synthesis of Foot's and McDowell's views.
 Before I defend the synthesis, however, I need to defend Foot's view against the McDowellian worry that "given" natural facts can be normative and teleological.

-My postulate builds on a little utilized linguistic and conceptual feature of human thought that, I suggest, cuts up nature at the joints.
+My postulate builds on a little utilized linguistic and conceptual feature of human thought we shall call "generics" propositions.
+I shall suggest that, when true, generics cut up nature at the joints.
 Michael Thompson is one of the first to work out "the special logic of judgments we make about living things, and then to indicate its application to ethics."
 That 'special logic' is variously called "Aristotelian categoricals"[@foot2001natural], "natural-historical judgements"[@thompson1995representation; @thompson2008life] "norms"[@anscombe1958 14-15.
 Anscombe is not very optimistic about the project Thompson, Foot, and I are undertaking.] "bare plurals"[@carlson1977unified].
-I prefer the shorter and less adorned term 'generic'.
+(I prefer the shorter and less adorned term 'generic' for reasons of economy.)

+What are we to make of the prospects for basing one's ethical theory on natural facts?
+Must one base the theory on the broadest class of natural facts -- facts about biological life forms -- or only on facts of human nature, if at all?
+Who has the upper hand between these three?
+My view is that the kind of naturalism upon which neo-Aristotelian virtue concepts (such as will be explored in a later chapter) is best supplied by a synthesis of Foot's and McDowell's views.
+Before I defend the synthesis, however, I need to defend Foot's view against the McDowellian worry that "given" natural facts can be normative and teleological.

 My postulate is this: **some generics about human beings are true.**^[Cf. @carlson1977unified.
 Carlson’s essay is an early attempt to account for a variety of linguistic forms under one concept of reference to kinds; @pelletier1995generic; @leslie2008generics; @bailey2015animalism for a discussion of a specific generic: "we are animals" in metaphysics and philosophical anthropology; cimpian2010generic for an experiment in cognitive psychology that seeks to quantify the prevalence levels at which subjects tend to agree to generics, i.e., how many birds have to lay eggs before we agree to the assertion that “birds lay eggs”? @krifka2003bare; @cohen2001generic.]
 What is a generic?
 Andrew Bailey's recent paper arguing for animalism defines the thesis "we are animals" as a generic.
 His summary is this: